iyervish/retirement-app/documentation/content_strategy.md

 ### The Retirement Planning Problem
-**What people actually think**: "I have no idea if I'm saving enough, and I'm too scared to find out" **What they really want**: "Tell me I'll be okay, and show me exactly what to do" **Your solution**: "Here's your exact retirement date, and here's how to get there"
+**What people actually think**: "I have no idea if I'm saving enough, and I'm too scared to find out" **What they really want**: "Tell me I'll be okay, and show me exactly what to do" **Your solution**: "Work with certified financial planners who will create a personalized retirement strategy just for you"

 ### Value Proposition Hierarchy

 **Primary Promise** (Hero Section):
-"Know exactly when you can retire"
+"Work with certified financial planners to plan your retirement"

 **Supporting Promise** (Subheading):
-"Get a personalized retirement timeline based on your actual numbers - no generic advice, no scary surprises"
+"Get personalized retirement planning from certified financial professionals - no generic calculators, just expert guidance tailored to your unique situation"

 **Proof Points** (Why this matters):
-- Stop losing sleep over "what if" scenarios
+- Get professional guidance instead of generic advice
-- Make confident financial decisions today
+- Work with certified financial planners who understand your situation
-- See exactly how small changes impact your timeline
+- Receive ongoing support and plan adjustments as your life changes

 ## Message Testing Framework

 ### The 5-Second Test
 **Question**: "What does this company do?"
-**Correct Answer**: "Tells me when I can retire" **Wrong Answers**:
+**Correct Answer**: "Connects me with certified financial planners for retirement planning" **Wrong Answers**:
 - "Financial planning" (too vague)
 - "Retirement consulting" (sounds expensive)